sylv/micro/README.md

 - [ ] Ratelimiting
 - [ ] Image width+height should be stored so the image preview doesn't flash while loading.
-- [ ] Domain dropdown should be a multi-select like the pre-tailwind design.
 - [ ] Video thumbnails
 - [ ] Markdown previews
 - [ ] Paste support